nazarhktwitch/Py-DLL-Decoder/README.md

 - **Disassemble Functions**:
   - Disassemble the first 64 bytes of exported functions using the Capstone library.
   - Automatically detect the architecture (32-bit or 64-bit) for accurate disassembly.
+- **Dissasambler with Popular Decompilers**:
+  - Integrate with online tools like Dogbolt to analyze DLLs using multiple decompilers (e.g., angr, Binary Ninja, Ghidra, and Hex-Rays).
+  - Upload DLLs directly and retrieve analysis results for different decompilers.

 ## Requirements